JanakievskaA/Sales-data-mining/README.md

 - Output: associated products based on strongest rules
 - Includes fallback handling for products with no rules

-This simulates a basic e-commerce recommendation engine.
+This simulates a basic E-commerce recommendation engine.

----

 ## Results & Comparison